-It is easy to believe that common native animals like kangaroos, brush-tailed possums, lyrebirds and wombats will always be around.
-However, these animals are as vulnerable as threatened species are to changes in the environment.
+It is easy to believe that common native animals like kangaroos, possums, lyrebirds and wombats will always be around.
+Is it possible, that, despite being relatively common, they are in decline?
+WildCount aims to answer this question.

-For more information, consult the NSW Wildlife Atlas.
+For more information, consult the NSW Wildlife Atlas

 What would you like to do next?

-Page last updated: 17 July 2014
+Page last updated: 26 August 2014